Thompson Springs, Utah

-The mystery "The Silver Spur Cafe" by Chinle Miller is partially set in Thompson Springs.

 History

 Evidence of human habitation or use of the Thompson Springs area can be dated back to the Archaic Period, when beautiful pictographs were left in Thompson Canyon.
 Subsequent Anasazi, Fremont, and Ute tribes have also left their mark upon the area.
 The site of this rock art in Thompson Canyon has been designated as the Thompson Wash Rock Art District.

 Thompson Springs was named for E.W.
 Thompson, who lived near the springs and operated a sawmill to the north near the Book Cliffs.
 The town began life in the late nineteenth century as a station stop on the Denver and Rio Grande Western Railroad (D&RGW), which had been completed through the area in 1883.
 A post office at the site was established in 1890, under the name "Thompson's".
 (The official designation by the United States Postal Service is still "Thompson".)
 The town was a community center for the small number of farmers and ranchers living in the inhospitable region, and it was also a prominent shipping point for cattle that were run in the Book Cliffs area.
 Stockmen from both San Juan and Grand counties used Thompson.

 Thompson gained importance in the early twentieth century due to the development of coal mines in Sego Canyon, north of town.
 Commercial mining in Sego Canyon began in 1911, and that year the Ballard and Thompson Railroad was constructed to connect the mines with the railhead at Thompson.
 The railroad branch line and mines continued operating until about 1950.